edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 An example brand credential and its schema are shown in {{<appendix-a}}.

+### Delegated signer credential
+A delegated signer credential proves that automation running under the control of the OP has been authorized by the AP to originate VVP traffic (and thus, sign VVP passports) on its behalf.

+An example delegated signer credential and its schema are shown in {{<appendix-a}}.

 # Interoperability

 The basic evidence that drives VVP -- vetting credential ({{<vetting-credential}}), TNAlloc credential ({{<tnalloc-credential}}), brand credential ({{<brand-credential}}), brand proxy credential ({{<brand-proxy-credential}}), and delegated signer credential ({{<delegated-signer-credential}}) -- MUST all be ACDCs.
 This is because only when the data in these credentials is modeled as an ACDC is it associated with permanent identities that possess appropriate security guarantees.